PowerShift Publications 2018-2011

 Paradoxes of sustainability

-Summary: The flyer deals with the contradictions and challenges within the concept of sustainability, in particular with regard to implementation in practice and the often neglected socio-economic aspects.
+Summary: The flyer deals with the contradictions and challenges within the concept of sustainability, especially with regard to implementation in practice and the often neglected socio-economic aspects.

 TTIP - Contribution to FORUM Environment & Development